SidRoberts/centum/docs/components/console/commands.md

 # Commands

-A Command functions similarly to a Controller in a web application.
+A Command in Centum functions similarly to a Controller in a web application, providing an entry point for CLI actions.

 {: .note }
 Commands must implement [`Centum\Interfaces\Console\CommandInterface`](https://github.com/SidRoberts/centum/blob/development/src/Interfaces/Console/CommandInterface.php).

+## Command Structure

-Commands only require one public method:
+Commands require one public method:

 - `public function execute(Centum\Interfaces\Console\TerminalInterface $terminal): int`

-The `execute()` method's return value is the exit code.
+  The return value is the exit code.

+### Exit Codes

 Three constants exist to clearly describe an exit code:

 - `Centum\Interfaces\Console\CommandInterface::SUCCESS = 0`
 - `Centum\Interfaces\Console\CommandInterface::FAILURE = 1`
 - `Centum\Interfaces\Console\CommandInterface::INVALID = 2`

+Within a Command, you can use the `self` keyword (for example: `return self::SUCCESS;`).

+## Metadata

-The [`CommandMetadata`](https://github.com/SidRoberts/centum/blob/development/src/Console/CommandMetadata.php) attribute class stores the name and description of the Command.
+Use the [`CommandMetadata`](https://github.com/SidRoberts/centum/blob/development/src/Console/CommandMetadata.php) attribute to define the command’s name and description.
 This is separated so that this information can be validated without instantiating the Command.

-By default, a Command can be as simple as this:
+## Example: Basic Command

 ```php
 namespace App\Console\Commands;